Appearance

 role="region"with theariaLabelyou supply as itsaria-label(defaulting to'Notifications'), so assistive tech can navigate to the toast stack as a landmark. - Each toast is a

-role="status"witharia-livechosen by itstype:'error'and'warning'toasts announceassertive(interrupt), while everything else announcespolite(wait for a gap). - The close button is a real
+role="status"witharia-livechosen by itstype:'error'and'warning'toasts announceassertive(interrupt), while everything else — including'loading'— announcespolite(wait for a gap). - The loading spinner is purely decorative (

 position: fixedwithpointer-events: none, and only the individual toasts re-enable pointer events — so an empty stack never intercepts clicks on the page beneath it.